pangsu0613/CLOCs/README.md

 CLOCs is a novel Camera-LiDAR Object Candidates fusion network.
 It provides a low-complexity multi-modal fusion framework that improves the performance of single-modality detectors.
 CLOCs operates on the combined output candidates of any 3D and any 2D detector, and is trained to produce more accurate 3D and 2D detection results.

+CLOCs achieves new best performance in KITTI 3D detection leaderboard (82.28%) through fusing CT3D and Cascade-RCNN, code will be updated soon.

 ## Environment
 Tested on python3.6/3.7, pytorch 1.1.0/1.7.1, Ubuntu 16.04/18.04.